 Benefits of order management and DOM

-Order management and DOM software brings undeniable benefits to any Direct-to-Consumer fulfilment strategy including:
+Order management solutions bring undeniable benefits to any Direct-to-Consumer fulfilment strategy including:

 Jason Brown, Director of Logistics, Unilever, Dermalogica, says: “Dermalogica went live on the Deposco platform in just 90 days.
 The ability to get innovation in place quickly to meet the evolving needs of our customers has allowed us to reduce risk, lean into growth, and see value faster.”